Thursday, March 13

 Moderator: Robin McCune, Northrup Grumman Corporation

-Panelists: Julienne W. Bramesco, USPS; Alison N. Davis, Littler Mendelson, P.C.; Diane Allison Seltzer Torre, the Seltzer Law Firm
+Panelists: Julienne W. Bramesco, United States Postal Service; Alison N. Davis, Littler Mendelson, P.C.; Diane Allison Seltzer Torre, the Seltzer Law Firm

 Regulatory, Compliance, and Risk Management Track: International Trade